Skip to content

 If your vehicle has triggered P0401, you may notice one or more of these symptoms:

-• Possible engine knock or ping under load (reduced EGR lowers knock resistance)
+• Engine knock, ping, or pinking under load (less EGR raises combustion temperature and lowers knock resistance)

 What causes P0401?